There are five national park service sites in Michigan. None of these sites are shared with other states.

 Pictured Rocks National Lakeshore

-This is another one of the national park service sites in Michigan that encompasses an area near Lake Superior.
+Pictured Rocks National Lakeshore is a series of sandstone cliffs along the southern shore of Lake Superior.
 This site is also considered a Michigan State Historic Site.
 The park itself was established in 1965 and covers more than 73,000 acres in land area.
-It covers a scenic hilly shoreline featuring various rock formations, waterfalls, sand dunes and natural archways.
+It covers a scenic hilly shoreline featuring various rock formations, waterfalls, sand dunes, and natural archways.
+It has one of the most dramatic lakeshores on all of the Great Lakes.

-When Pictured Rocks was named as the National Lakeshore by the US Congress in 1966, it was the first ever designation of its kind.
-An average of more than 400,000 tourists visit the park each year.
+When Pictured Rocks were named a National Lakeshore by the US Congress in 1966, it was the first ever designation of its kind.
+An average of more than 400,000 tourists visits the park every year.

 River Raisin National Battlefield Park

-This is another unit from the US National Park Service in Michigan that is also listed on the US National Register of Historic Places.
-Located in Monroe, Michigan, this national park is of historical importance as the site of the Battle of Frenchtown.
-Nearly 400 Americans were killed during this historic battle and more than 500 were taken as prisoners by the British Army and Indian Coalition during the 1812 War.
+Located in Monroe, Michigan, this national battlefield park was the site of the Battle of Frenchtown which took place in January 1813.
+Nearly 400 Americans were killed during this battle and more than 500 were taken as prisoners by the British Army and Indian Coalition during the 1812 War.
 This site was listed as a Michigan Historic Site in 1956 but was recognized as a national historic site in 1982.
 In 2009, the House of Representatives elevated its distinction as a national park unit and the area covered has been expanded.
 There are certain parts of the park wherein public access is prohibited.

 Sleeping Bear Dunes National Lakeshore

-This is another national lakeshore included in this list of national park service sites in Michigan.
-It is located in Empire, Michigan and was established in 1970.
-The property covers the 35-mile long eastern coastline of the Lake Michigan.
+Sleeping Bear Dunes is located on the shore of Lake Michigan and was established in 1970.
+The property covers the 35-mile long eastern coastline of the Great Lake.
 The outstanding natural features within the site have earned its recognition as a national lakeshore, which includes dune formations, ancient glacial phenomena, beaches, and forests.

 View all the National Park Service Sites in neighboring states: